Turquoise water and small islands in Chalk Sound

 Sights in Chalk Sound

-Most of the water in Chalk Sound is quite shallow, often less than five feet.
+Most of the water in Chalk Sound is quite shallow, often less than five feet (1.5 m) deep.

-Nearly all the islands with a decent amount of vegetation have Turks and Caicos Rock Iguanas.
-These large lizards eke out an existence by foraging for fruits, plants, prickly pear cactuses, and the occasional insect.
-Unlike the iguanas found on the other islands in the country which dig burrows in the sand, the iguanas on the Chalk Sound islands make their homes by cleaning out the existing holes and crevices in the rock.
+Nearly all of the islands in Chalk Sound with a decent amount of vegetation have Turks and Caicos Rock Iguanas.
+These large lizards eke out an existence by foraging for fruits, plants, prickly pear cacti, and the occasional insect.
+Unlike the iguanas found on the other islands in the country that dig burrows in the sand, the iguanas on the Chalk Sound islands make their homes by cleaning out the existing holes and crevices in the rock.

-Bonefish and barracudas are common in the water, and stingrays and small lemon sharks can occasionally be sighted.
-Bird life isn’t as abundant here as at some of the other wetland areas in the country, but the far western side of the lagoon at times can have large numbers of gulls and terns, and some herons.
+Bonefish and barracuda are common in the water, and stingrays and small lemon sharks can occasionally be sighted.
+Bird life isn’t as abundant here as it is at some of the other wetland areas in the country, but the far western side of the lagoon at times can have large numbers of gulls and terns, as well as some herons.

-The coasts of Chalk Sound feature what is referred to locally as ironshore, which is weathered and intricate marine limestone with a jagged and varied surface.
-This exposed rock also exhibits countless numbers of miniature Karst-process features such as small sinkholes and caves.
+The coasts of Chalk Sound feature what is referred to locally as ironshore, a form of weathered and intricate marine limestone with a jagged and varied surface.
+This exposed rock also exhibits countless numbers of miniature Karst-process features, such as small sinkholes and caves.

 Unfortunately, no provisions have been made for designated scenic overlooks, public parking, or launching areas for kayaks in Chalk Sound, so it can be difficult to really appreciate the area.
 Over the years, uncoordinated development and clear-cut bulldozing of lots have also greatly diminished the natural beauty of Chalk Sound.